Use straight double quotation marks and apostrophes.

 Not recommended: See the section titled "Care and feeding of the emu".

 Exception: When you put a keyword or other literal string in quotation marks, put any other punctuation outside the quotation marks.
 In those cases, the quotation marks indicate an exact literal string, so don't add anything extraneous inside the quotation marks.
 However, in general, don't put quotation marks around an item that's in code font, unless the quotation marks are part of the item.

 Recommended: If you enter

 Straight and curly quotation marks

 Most typefaces support two forms of quotation marks and apostrophes: straight marks and curly, or typographic, marks.
 Some tools, like Google Docs, automatically convert straight quotation marks and apostrophes to the curly versions as you type.
-However, our guidance is to always use straight quotation marks and straight apostrophes for the following reasons:
+However, our guidance is to always use straight quotation marks and straight apostrophes in developer documentation, for the following reasons: